lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Editing the Lookit documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Documentation for use of the Lookit platform (what you're reading now!), including *both* the Django site lookit-api and the Ember application ember-lookit-frameplayer used for the actual studies, lives in the lookit-api repo under ``/lookit-api/docs/source``.
+Documentation for use of the Lookit platform (what you're reading now!), including *both* the Django site lookit-api and the Ember application ember-lookit-frameplayer used for the actual studies, lives in the `lookit-docs repo <https://github.com/lookit/lookit-docs/>`_  under ``docs``.

 The file ``index.rst`` contains the table of contents (look for ``toctree``).
 Documentation is written using `ReStructured Text (RST) markup <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.
 It is also possible to add Markdown (.md) files and have them included in the documentation, but for consistency we are trying to keep all documentation in .rst format.
 If you are more familiar with Markdown, you can convert between formats using `Pandoc <https://pandoc.org/>`_, e.g.::